PowerConnect Developer Guide

 Use case ends.

-Use Case: UC07 - Adding a new parent/NOK
+Use Case: UC07 - Adding a new parent/NOK to the system.

 MSS: Similar to UC01